Electric vs. combustion - are electric boat engines worthwhile?

 However, the cost of the fuel cell is currently not yet competitive.
 We remain excited and will be at the forefront!
 And more importantly, we keep you up to date in our newsletter!

-We attach great importance to this fact and prefer manufacturers with a better carbon footprint.
-We have designed a special CO2 calculator on our website, with which you can calculate the CO2 balance in detail and see when an electric motor is better for the environment.
+We pay much attention to this fact and prefer manufacturers with a better CO2 balance.
+We have designed a special CO2 calculator on our website, with which you can calculate the CO2 balance in detail and see from when an E-motor is better for the environment.

-Because of the electric cars, there is a lot of media coverage about the manufacture of batteries and the resulting damage to the environment.
-A detailed article on production and the associated emissions will follow shortly.
+In the media, just because of the E-cars much is reported about the production of batteries and the resulting damage to the environment.
+Here follows shortly a detailed article about the production and the associated emissions.

-Around 125 kg of CO2 is generated per kWh battery.
-This corresponds to the emission of around 60 liters of petrol.
-Depending on the size of the battery, you can quickly calculate the consumption after which the changeover to a battery-electric vehicle is worthwhile.
-Usually within the first year!
+Pro kWh battery accumulates about 125 kg of CO2.
+This corresponds to the emission of about 60 liters of gasoline.
+Depending on the size of the battery, you can thus calculate very quickly after which consumption the conversion to a battery-electric vehicle is worthwhile.
+Mostly already within the first year!

 4. The weight of boat batteries